ethereum/retesteth/docs/gettingStarted.md

 There is an instance of `geth` inside the docker container that you can run tests against.
 However, unless you are specifically developing tests what you want is to test your client.
-There are two ways to do this:
+There are several ways to do this:

+1. Keep the client on the outside and keep the configuration files intact
-1. Put your client, and any prerequisites, inside the docker
+1. Put your client, and any prerequisites, inside the docker and change the configuration files
-1. Keep your client on the outside and connect to it through the network
+1. Keep your client on the outside and connect to it through the network and change the configuration files

-In either case you need to edit the `retesteth` configuration files.
 When we ran the test in the previous section we also created those configuration files in `~/tests/config`, but they were created as being owned by root.
+If you need to edit them, change the permissions of the config files.
 To change the configuration files to your own user, run this command:
 ~~~
 sudo find ~/tests/config -exec chown $USER {} \; -print
 ~~~